Frequently Asked Questions (F.A.Q.)

 Where can I download older versions of the software?

-After purchasing ChemDoodle, you will receive a link to the download page in the confirmation email.
+You can download ChemDoodle on this webpage.
 At the bottom of that page is a section titled Legacy Versions where you can obtain previous versions of ChemDoodle.

 Can I obtain your software on physical media (CD/DVD/etc.)?